-If you are looking to buy mutual funds that pay dividends, it's smart to know how dividends are taxed before buying.
-You may even decide that dividend funds are not the best funds to buy for your investment objectives or tax situation.
-You definitely don't want to wonder why you got a 1099 form in January because you didn't do your homework on mutual fund taxation in advance.
+Knowing how mutual fund dividends are taxed can help investors choose the best funds and which accounts are best to hold these funds.
+You may even decide that dividend funds are not the best funds for your investment objectives or tax situation.
+You don't want to wonder why you got a 1099 form in January because you didn't do your homework on mutual fund taxation in advance.

 What Are Dividends?

 Some mutual funds, such as municipal bond funds, may pay income to shareholders that is exempt from federal taxation, even if held in a taxable brokerage account.
-For taxable accounts, such as individual and joint brokerage accounts, mutual fund dividends are generally taxed either as ordinary income (taxed at the individuals income tax rate) or as qualified dividends (taxable up to a 15% maximum rate).
+For taxable accounts, such as individual and joint brokerage accounts, mutual fund dividends are generally taxed either as ordinary income, taxed at the individual income tax rate or as qualified dividends, taxable up to a 20% maximum rate.

-- Income Thresholds: individuals and married taxpayers in the 10% and 15% tax brackets will pay 0% on eligible dividends and most capital gains.
+- Income thresholds: Individuals and married taxpayers in the 10% and 12% federal income tax brackets pay 0% on eligible dividends and most capital gains.
 Those in the 22%, 24%, 32%, and 35% pay 15% in taxes, and those in the 37% bracket pay 20%.

 Disclaimer: The information on this site is provided for discussion purposes only, and should not be misconstrued as tax advice or investment advice.
 Under no circumstances does this information represent a recommendation to buy or sell securities.